ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

     + User name: ...
     + Password: ...

-The following provides additional login details related to terminal options, X11 support and documentation.
+The following provides additional login details.

 + Various terminal applications are available for all major operating systems.
 Examples include:
     + macOS: built-in macOS [Terminal](https://support.apple.com/guide/terminal/welcome/mac) or [iTerm2](https://iterm2.com/).
-    + Windows: provide same information in a terminal application like [MobaXterm](http://mobaxterm.mobatek.net/) ([Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) is outdated and not recommended anymore).
-[Here](https://mobaxterm.mobatek.net/demo.html) is an annimated usage introduction for MobaXterm.
+    + Windows: [MobaXterm](http://mobaxterm.mobatek.net/) is very feature rich terminal options for Windows users.
+[Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) is an alternative, but outdated and not recommended anymore.
+[Here](https://mobaxterm.mobatek.net/demo.html) is are annimated usage introductions for MobaXterm.
     + Linux: a wide range of Terminal applications is available for Linux.
 Usually, the default versions available on most Linux distributions will be sufficient.
     + ChromeOS: after enabling Linux apps on Chromebooks or Chromeboxes one use the default terminal that is similar to those on Linux systems.